 1. Link your IoT data with accurate master data to obtain insights

-This concept is called ‘Connective clothing’ or ‘Wearable tech’; the consumer can communicate with something they’re wearing.
+This concept is called connective clothing or wearable tech; the consumer can communicate with something they’re wearing.
 Companies that are able to harness that wearable data can strengthen customer engagement and brand loyalty.

-The great thing about IoT generated data is that it contains a high level of trust, as it’s real-time data generated in the moment of action by actual people.
+The great thing about IoT-generated data is that it contains a high level of trust, as it’s real-time data generated in the moment of action by actual people.
 The companies that successfully deploy mass market IoT offerings will be the ones that hit the bullseye, as they can understand what’s relevant and desirable from a customer perspective.

 2. Empower your stakeholders with IoT data via your master data management platform

-There are multiple ways to leverage the effects of IoT initiatives, as multiple stakeholders across the enterprise play various roles.
-By applying the ‘Multi-sided platform’ strategy, it’s possible to identify the value-adding elements, which can inform the CIO where to make changes to the ‘Systems of Differentiation’ and ‘Systems of Innovation’, unfolding the great innovative ideas in an IoT context.
+There are multiple ways to leverage the effects of IoT initiatives as multiple stakeholders across the enterprise play various roles.
+By applying the multi-sided platform strategy, it’s possible to identify the value-adding elements, which can inform the CIO where to make changes to the systems of differentiation and systems of innovation, unfolding the great innovative ideas in an IoT context.

-3. Secure IoT Data Governance and connect your IoT initiatives to become proactive
+3. Secure IoT data governance and connect your IoT initiatives to become proactive

 The data aggregated from your IoT initiatives needs to be supported by appropriate data governance capabilities.
-Your master data management solution should assist you in having that, as well as capabilities to embed and reference IoT device generated data.
-With access to IoT data, you may start to aggregate and cross reference this data, and allow different stakeholders to view and act appropriately based on product make/model, product line, customer segment, and much more.
+Your master data management solution should assist you in having that, as well as capabilities to embed and reference IoT device-generated data.
+With access to IoT data, you may start to aggregate and cross reference this data and allow different stakeholders to view and act appropriately based on product make/model, product line, customer segment and much more.

 The master data management solution will become the binding element of IoT initiatives that organizations use to orchestrate data to other applications in the IT architecture landscape, delivering value-adding insights.
 Having such aggregated and linked views will allow organizations to become proactive, as they will have the opportunity to implement processes that perform real-time analytics on the comprehensive volume of data in motion.

 Such overviews will be aggregated to higher level in the data structure.
-For example, if we look at a robotic lawn mower, IoT generated data can show details of the actual use of a specific lawn mower, aggregate that information for the usage for all models within that product segment, cross referenced to each person that owns the lawn mower, to that customer segment group or geographical locations/regions.
+For example, if we look at a robotic lawn mower, IoT-generated data can show details of the actual use of a specific lawn mower, aggregate that information for the usage for all models within that product segment, cross referenced to each person that owns the lawn mower, to that customer segment group or geographical locations/regions.
 This type of data can then be used to develop the product further or even help the end customer develop more efficient ways to mow their lawn.

 The question now is, what obstacles or challenges are hindering organizations to move forward with IoT opportunities?
-My experience is that many organizations are not digital ready in their ways of thinking and operating.
+My experience is that many organizations are not digitally ready in their ways of thinking and operating.
 They are in waiting-mode, looking at others to learn how to cope with the concerns of elements such as data privacy and security, lack of skills, lack of standards, organizational change management, technology and architecture and more.

 They are facing a great level of uncertainty, whether the IoT initiative will deliver the benefits promised.
-Maybe the endless road of new challenges and opportunities in areas such as data governance, standards, health and safety, security, design and supply chain are too overwhelming, and short term priorities have the focus.
-They may opt-out on innovative opportunities, which could be supported by IoT and master data management.
+Maybe the endless road of new challenges and opportunities in areas such as data governance, standards, health and safety, security, design and supply chain are too overwhelming, and short-term priorities have the focus.
+They may opt out on innovative opportunities, which could be supported by IoT and master data management.

-As innovative offerings can be game-changers in a competitive market place, IoT initiatives may be the enabler in order to deliver better customer services, support cross-sell and upsell opportunities, enhance business efficiency or reduce risks.
-Master data management is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business, and create solutions that connect your people and systems in the integrated world.
+As innovative offerings can be game-changers in a competitive marketplace, IoT initiatives may be the enabler in order to deliver better customer services, support cross-sell and upsell opportunities, enhance business efficiency or reduce risks.
+Master data management is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business and create solutions that connect your people and systems in the integrated world.
 Companies must start planning now or risk being left behind; therefore, it’s important to establish a direction for how to master data in a greater context.